shayen71421/sNARKnAV/README.md

 ## 🧩 The Solution (That Nobody Asked For)

-SnarkNav provides turn-by-turn instructions in a roasting, Gordon Ramsay-esque tone to make sure every wrong turn is met with legendary British sarcasm.
+SnarkNav provides turn-by-turn instructions in a roasting, Gordon Ramsay-esque tone to make sure every wrong turn is met with legendary British sarcasm amd insults.
 With SnarkNav, you’ll never be lonely on a road trip again—even if you’re lost!

 ---